 What does it take to lead?
 Foundations of Leadership will cover the theory and practice of leadership through case studies, innovative assignments and experiential activities.
 Work alongside students from across campus to explore social issues through interdisciplinary knowledge.

-See what’s planned for the digital versions of this class in Dr. Stasia’s Getting Ready for Fall 2020 video on YouTube!
+See how the digital versions of this class were planned in Dr. Stasia’s Getting Ready for Fall 2020 video on YouTube!